josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 Today I learned that Javascript does not need a StringBuilder for accumulating a large number of concatinations.
 As a Java programmer, that came as a shock to me.
+This article summarizes my exploration of this fact.

 # Effective Java
 A StringBuilder is grilled into Java programmers.
 Effective Java says, "Item 51: Beware the performance of string concatenation."